sekwangoh/commoncoin/README.md

-# commoncoin
+# Commoncoin
-commoncoin, the most awesome coin made in Node.js
+Commoncoin, the most awesome coin made in Node.js